Vasu77df/MegaRAID-RAID-Signature-Cleaner/README.md

 The **MegaCli** command line tool has to be downloaded and installed.
 This can be downloaded [here](https://www.broadcom.com/support/download-search?dk=megacli)

-Use your workstation to download this package and copy the zip file to a USB Drive
+- Use your workstation to download this package and copy the _zip_ file to a USB Drive

 ![megacli download page](https://github.com/Vasu77df/MegaRAID-RAID-Signature-Cleaner/blob/master/images/mega_cli_download_page.png)

+- Insert the USB drive to the server and copy the _zip_ file using the following command to the */root/Downloads* directory.

+'''bash
+    cp /media/usb_drive_name/8-07-14_MegaCLI /root/Downloads
+'''